You are here

 (ii) motion filed with the panel by a party in any action in which transfer for coordinated or consolidated pretrial proceedings under this section may be appropriate.
 Before cases are designated multidistrict litigation and transferred to one federal court, the Panel convenes a hearing and notifies all parties of the place and time of the hearing.
 The Panel’s order of transfer is based on a record of such hearing at which material evidence may be offered by any party to an action in any federal court that would be affected by the transfer.

-How can I access the docket sheet if I don't have a CM/ECF account?
+How can I access the court docket if I don’t have a CM/ECF account?

 How can I be excused if I cannot serve?